 When you create a financial services product designed for a great analyst experience, small features and use-cases take on a big significance.

 As a product-focused company we develop the Bipsync platform 100% in-house, so working closely with customers is an important part of our research and development process.
-We continually re-asses which developments will bring the most value to our users as we talk to our customers and collaboratively assess their priorities.
+We continually re-assess which developments will bring the most value to our users as we talk to our customers and collaboratively assess their priorities.
 And these aren’t always the big-ticket new, shiny features.

 Modern RMS can deliver huge efficiencies in research processes with core functionality and feature-sets, but in an industry where every small edge counts, optimizing the user experience and simplifying processes that analysts use every day really matters.